talkincode/toughradius/README.md

 [![Build Status](https://travis-ci.org/talkincode/ToughRADIUS.svg?branch=master)](https://travis-ci.org/talkincode/ToughRADIUS)

-TOUGHRADIUS is a Radius server software developed based on Python, which implements the standard Radius protocol and supports the extension of Radius protocol.
+ToughRADIUS is a Radius server software developed based on Python, which implements the standard Radius protocol and supports the extension of Radius protocol.

-TOUGHRADIUS can be understood as a Radius middleware, and it does not implement all of the business functions.
-It needs access to the back-end business system.
+ToughRADIUS can be understood as a Radius middleware, and it does not implement all of the business functions.
+But it's easy to Easier to extended development.

-TOUGHRADIUS provides complete back end interface support, such as supporting HTTP protocol access capabilities, and the back-end business system must provide additional HTTP API interfaces,
+ToughRADIUS is similar to freeRADIUS, But it's simpler to use, Easier to extended development.

 # Quick start